Master Services Agreement

 Notwithstanding section 2.2, Doro reserves the right to decline to provide its Service to any party or in respect of any Transaction.
 A payment link created on the Doro Platform is not guaranteed to become live or active.
 If Doro's internal controls surface concerns about the originating Agency, the documentation, the Buyer profile, the transaction pattern, or any other factor, Doro will decline to issue or maintain the link, and the Transaction will not proceed through Doro.

-A Buyer may pay through the Doro Platform only if (a) Doro is willing to provide its Service for the Transaction, and (b) the licensed PSP partner approves the regulated activity in accordance with their own controls.
-Either Doro or the PSP can decline; neither can compel the other to proceed.
+A Buyer may pay through the Doro Platform only if (a) Doro is willing to provide its Service for the Transaction, and (b) each PSP Partner required for the Transaction approves the regulated activity for its Leg in accordance with its own controls.
+Doro or any PSP Partner in the chain can decline; none can compel another to proceed.
+The decline of any Leg by the responsible PSP Partner prevents the Transaction from proceeding through the Platform.

 3. Eligibility and account creation